Comparing Infill Options for FDM

-Xometry offers three types of infill options: ultralight, light, and solid, each with their own properties.
+Xometry offers three types of infill options: ultralight, light, and solid, each with its own properties.
 When quoting a part to be made in the FDM process, you will see these options listed under "Material Options".

 We simultaneously built examples of an identical FDM part with the three different infill options.
 We paused the build mid-way to produce these cross-section examples to help you determine the best option for your project.

 Xometry’s ultralight infill parts are filled with a single zig-zag pattern.
 This is the lightest and least expensive infill option.

 Xometry’s light infill parts are filled with a double cross-hatch pattern.
 This option provides increased rigidity and is lighter than a complete solid infill.